Industry Insights, Net 30: Payment Terms, Net 30: Accounts

 1. Cash Flow Delays: Extending credit can result in cash flow hiccups, particularly for small businesses that may rely on timely payments to cover operational costs.

-2. Late Payments: Despite the terms, late payments are a common issue, further straining the supplier’s cash flow.
+2. Late Payments: Despite the terms, late payments are a common issue, further straining the supplier’s cash flow, this could harm your set goals to build business credit in 30 days.

 3. Credit Risk: There’s always a risk that a customer may default on their payment, which can lead to additional expenses related to collection efforts or write-offs.